 Compliant and Cost-Effective Alternatives for Oklahoma MSPs

-With Oklahoma’s surcharge laws in legal limbo, many MSPs are rethinking their payment processing strategies.
-Since adding fees to credit card transactions could violate state law or trigger action from card brands, switching clients to lower-cost methods is a safer and more cost-effective approach.
+With Oklahoma’s new surcharge laws, many MSPs are rethinking their payment processing strategies.
+Since adding fees to credit card transactions could come as a surprise to your clients, switching to lower-cost methods is a safer and more cost-effective approach.

 One of the most reliable alternatives is ACH—the Automated Clearing House network, which lets funds move directly between bank accounts without routing through card networks.